If you couldn’t tell, I kind of really love coconut

 Coconut: the other white meat

-- 1 tbsp flour of choice (or protein powder)
+- 1 tbsp flour of choice or almond meal, or protein powder

 - 1 tbsp cocoa powder

-- 1 tsp instant coffee powder, such as Mt.
-Hagen (decaf or regular)
+- 1 tsp instant coffee powder, decaf or regular

 - 1 cup shredded, unsweetened coconut (not low-fat)

 - 1/2 cup plus 2 tbsp milk of choice or canned coconut milk